OpenNTI/nti.app.products.zapier/docs/initial.rst

-`API Key Auth <https://platform.zapier.com/docs/apikey>`_ allows taking an API key, or other authentication information, via form and providing to each call in a query param or header.
+`API Key Auth <https://platform.zapier.com/docs/apikey>`_ allows taking an API key, or other authentication information, via form and providing to each call in a query parameter or header.
 This could be applicable as we have some concept of bearer tokens for users, but, Zapier specifically states that users must be able to manage these keys in our UI.
 They can’t be obtained via support or other out of app